The physical and chemical properties of the elements are periodic functions of their atomic numbers.

-an arrangement of the elements in order of their atomic numbers so that elements with similar properties fall in the same column
+An arrangement of the elements in order of their atomic numbers so that the elements with similar properties fall in the same column or group.

-the elements in group 2 of the periodic table
+The elements of group 2 of the periodic table.

-1/2 the distance between the nuclei of identical atoms joined in a molecule
+1/2 the distance between the nuclei of identical atoms that are bonded together.

-an atom or group of atoms that has a positive or negative charge
+An atom or group of bonded atoms that has a positive or negative charge.

-the energy required to remove one electron from an atom of an element
+The energy required to remove one electron from a neutral atom of an element.

 a positive ion